 • Loaf Pan – 1 standard sized loaf pan to bake your banana bread in.
 Spray it with a little bit of non-stick spray.

-• Greek Yogurt – 1/2 cup of plain, nonfat Greek yogurt.
+• Greek Yogurt – 1 cup of plain, nonfat Greek yogurt.
 This is the key ingredient to getting the most moist & fluffy cake!
+Or you can do 1.2 cup of Greek yogurt and 1.2 cup of unsweetened applesauce.

 • Vanilla Extract – 1 teaspoon, for flavor.

-• Salt – 1/2 teaspoon, for flavor.
+• Salt – 1/2 teaspoon.

-• Baking Soda – 1 teaspoon, to make the bread rise
+• Baking Soda – 1 teaspoon, to make the bread rise.

-• Cinnamon – 1 teaspoon, for flavor
+• Cinnamon – 1 teaspoon, for flavor.

-• Nutmeg – 1/4 tsp, for flavor.
+• Nutmeg – 1/2 teaspoon, for flavor.

-Greek yogurt banana bread
+greek yogurt banana bread

 How To Make It